bagder/uncurled/mine/firefox.md

 # Firefox

-In November 2013 I flew over to the US and visited the Mozilla offices in Mountain view, California for a day full of job interviews.
+In November 2013 I flew over to the US and visited the Mozilla offices in Mountain View, California for a day full of job interviews.
 I think I did seven of them, back to back, over the course of that day.

 In most of the interviews, we soon touched the fact that I was the main author